 Soil Carbon: Why should you care?

 We are at a crossroads.
 The world’s climate is changing at an unprecedented rate.
-Meanwhile, we represent the first generation to experience the effects of climate change and the last generation still able to limit its impacts.
+Meanwhile, we represent the first generation to experience the effects of climate change and the last generation is still able to limit its impacts.

-The effects of climate change that are already visible today involve extreme events such as longer lasting droughts, stronger hurricanes and storm surges and rainfall events.
+The effects of climate change that are already visible today involve extreme events such as longer-lasting droughts, stronger hurricanes and storm surges and rainfall events.
 While “extreme” implies rarity, the scientific consensus is clear: As the global temperature rises, the effects become stronger and more frequent as yesterday’s extremes become today’s normal.

 According to the IPCC, a temperature rise beyond 1.5°C will likely result in irreversible consequences (so-called “climate tipping points”), and it goes without saying that the mentioned climate impacts will be significantly stronger and much more expensive for a 2°C warmer world than for 1.5°C. To avoid this scenario becoming reality, we are left with 30 years and a remaining total CO2 emission budget of 580 Gt.

 While decarbonization is the most effective way to reach those targets, some hard-to-abate industries (such as cement, steel, aviation, chemicals and heavy-duty shipping), where carbon-free processes are yet to be developed or are still in development, face financial or technical barriers toward achieving complete decarbonization.
 Given the short time frame for the implementation and restructuring of these carbon-intensive industries (making up around 30% of global emissions) it becomes clear that the excess CO2 emitted beyond 2050 needs to be compensated.
 Thus, additional options need to be explored to avoid exceeding the remaining carbon budget.